 - Highly durable

 - Instructions are clear and easy to follow

 If you’re used to high-end computerized sewing machines, you may find the 7318 to be a bit noisy.
 It’s not loud enough to wake the neighbors, but it’s still something you should be aware of.
 For me, this was absolutely not a deal breaker, and the noise was really only noticeable when I was sewing at higher speeds.

 The Bottom Line

-The Janome Magnolia 7318, in my opinion, is the best simple sewing machine you can buy.
+The Janome Magnolia 7318, in my opinion, is on of the best simple sewing machines you can buy.
 It’s affordable, so easy to use, and it sews like a dream.
 If you don’t care about all the extra bells and whistles that come along with expensive computerized sewing machines, this is the machine for you.